usaid-cs/yesterday-i-learned/linguistics.md

 1. Funk or *Funke* is high German for "spark".
 1. [萌](https://en.wiktionary.org/wiki/%E8%90%8C) can be understood as "cute" or "adorable", and 卖萌 màiméng would mean to act cutely.
 1. The correct spelling for "deli dali" is "dilly-dally".
 1. The act of abbreviating parts of a word with a number, even if the number starts or ends the word (e.g. w3), produces [numeronyms](https://en.wikipedia.org/wiki/Numeronym).
-The act of replacing letters with the same number of numbers, e.g. (act -> a1t, food -> f2d), is called trolling.
+The act of replacing letters with the same or fewer number of numbers, e.g. (act -> a1t, ed -> e0d), is called trolling.
 The word "numeronym" is itself abbreviated to n7m.
 1. The letter T is rarely pronounced.
 See: "exactly", "often", "soften", "fasten".
 1. The [Hyphen War](https://en.wikipedia.org/wiki/Hyphen_War) happened in 1989, when [Czechoslovakia](https://en.wikipedia.org/wiki/Czechoslovakia) or Czecho-Slovakia couldn't decide on whether that hyphen should be there.
 In 1993 they broke up into Czech Republic and Slovakia.
 1. A [question tag / tag question](https://en.wikipedia.org/wiki/Tag_question) is something like ", haven't you?", ", didn't it?", and ", has it?".